k3vinq/k3vinq.github.io/src/content/posts/ctf/vietnam-championship-series-ctf/writeup.md

 rg "\$_(GET|POST|REQUEST).*?(include|require|file_get_contents|exec)" -g "*.php" # flow
 ```

-I found some interesting stuff using this query.
+I found some interesting stuffs using this query.
 There is a path traversal in `src/admin-panel/views/panel.php`.

 ![](./image/kiwi/rg.png)

- It accepts user input which is `$tab` as untrusted data and then directly concatenates it into an `include_once` statement without any validation or sanitization.
+It accepts user input `$tab` as untrusted data and directly concatenates it into an `include_once` statement without any validation or sanitization.

 ```php title="src/admin-panel/views/panel.php"
         $tab = isset($_GET['tab']) ? $_GET['tab'] : 'general.php';